Dick's Sporting Goods, also a part of the south side rebuild, opened at the same time.

 newly-constructed third floor.
 The official name of the complex was

 changed to WESTFIELD SHOPPINGTOWN CONNECTICUT POST in November 1998.
-The
+At this time, the

-mall encompassed 777,000 leasable square feet and housed 132 stores and
+mall encompassed around 777,000 leasable square feet and housed 132 stores and

 services.